 According to The Warren Center’s CEO Amy Spawn,

-“Every year, The Warren Center hosts hundreds of children with developmental delays and disabilities at Operation Santa, where gifts from our annual toy drive are distributed in a fun, safe and sensory-friendly atmosphere.
-This year we have a record-number of requests for the more than 400 children our organization serves.
-Our wish is to have as many gifts from our Amazon Wish list as possible for these deserving children and their families.
+“Every year, the Warren Center hosts hundreds of children with developmental delays and disabilities at the annual Operation Santa holiday event, where gifts from our annual toy drive are distributed in a fun, safe and sensory-friendly atmosphere.
+This year’s event, however, will look different due to COVID-19.
+To ensure social distancing and proper COVID-19 safety protocols, we are altering the party’s format to serve as a drive-thru holiday celebration.
+2020 has been a challenging year for many North Texans, including the families we serve, of which at least 50 percent live beneath Texas’ poverty line.
+We are anticipating that our families’ needs will be much greater this year than ever before.
+Our wish is to have as many gifts from our Amazon Wish list purchased to serve at least 400 deserving children and their families this holiday season.

 * Graphic/photo provided by The Warren Center